simonccc/kopsrox/README.md

 - creates and updates a cluster - use this to setup a fresh cluster
 - exports kubeconfig
-- checks for existing master and then runs update __update__
+- checks for existing master and then runs update

+__update__
 - adds or deletes workers/masters per `kopsrox.ini`

-### info
-- displays cluster info
+__info__
--- shows a list of ids, hostnames and ips the host they are running on -- shows kubectl get nodes
+- shows a list of ids, hostnames and ips the host they are running on
+- shows kubectl get nodes
 ### kubectl
 - run kubectl commands
 ### kubeconfig